 When you realize your seasonal sport is fast approaching, you might be thinking that it’s time to “get fit.”
 If you’re like most people, you don’t start training as early as you’d like, so you end up cramming in workouts and scaling up the intensity to get your body ready as quickly as possible.
 But be careful not to make these 7 mistakes during your pre-season workouts, or you could end up getting injured and missing your season all together.

-1. Don’t Rush the Progression
+1. Rushing the Progression

 The purpose of training is to gradually increase the demand on your body, so your body can adapt to the increased load, get stronger, and handle that load more easily and efficiently.
 For training to work, you have to increase the load slowly and gradually so your body doesn’t get pushed to failure (or injury).
 Some sources recommend an increase of 10% per week.
 Unfortunately, a common mistake that many people make is they rush their progression too quickly, or they change too many variables at once, both common training errors made by many that often become the source of injury.

-2. Don’t Over-Complicate it
+2. Over-Complicating it

 One problem that I see all over the media, internet, and even at the gym is people over-complicating good exercises.
 Whether it’s creativity, boredom, or not knowing any better, people tend to choose more complicated exercises than they need, which makes it harder to focus on good form.
 Over-complicating an exercise can lead to error, and again, injury.
 Don’t be afraid to stick with the basics!
 Some of the simplest exercises are the best.